 Estate planning is the part of financial planning that allows you to protect your assets after your death.
 You’ll have access to a range of options to ensure your assets are legally distributed to your desired heirs, but one of the best ways to do so is through a living trust.
 With a living trust you’ll be able to control how your assets are managed and distributed of as soon as you create it, not after you die.
 This article will take a closer look at the process of forming a living trust in Alaska and whether it’s right for you.
-If you’d like professional assistance in your estate planning process, you may want to consider hiring a financial advisor.
-SmartAsset’s free financial advisor matching service pairs you with up to three local advisors within five minutes.
+If you’d like professional assistance in your estate planning process, you may want to consider engaging a financial advisor.

 How to Create a Living Trust in Alaska